hasansattarov/login-system/README.md

 Login System Project

 Hello this is my first project regarding databases and login systems!
-Note: This project can only be tested if you have a local database set up.
-For this project, I setup a Appache HTTP Server along with a database to store the users information on phpmyadmin.
+This project can only be tested with the uploaded files if you have a local database set up with a running server.
+For this project, I setup an Appache HTTP Server along with a database to store the users information on phpmyadmin.
 For a detailed overview of the project, view this video: